Impact of Cosmic Ray Distribution on the Growth and Saturation of Bell Instability: Astrophysical Implications

 Our results suggest a layered picture of the upstream plasma for CR confinement and magnetic field amplification.
 Lower-energy CRs are self-confined closer to the shock.
 Higher-energy CRs, leaking further ahead, enter an unperturbed plasma region and act as fresh drivers of NRSI.
 In the absence of the lower-energy CRs, the higher-energy ones can drive NRSI, contribute to its saturation, and isotropize (Section \ref{sec:NRSI_by_high_energy_tail}).
 Thus, the power-law CRs amplify magnetic fields over successive layers; each decade of CR momenta gets confined in each layer.

 There are two limitations of this model.
 Firstly, the higher-energy CRs in the successive upstream layers have a smaller number density, leading to significantly slower growth of NRSI.
-Secondly, the saturated magnetic fields, similar in all upstream layers\footnote{The saturated magnetic fields for the higher-energy CRs with $10p'_{\min} \leq p' \leq p'_{\max}$ and the whole spectrum with $p'_{\min} \leq p' \leq p'_{\max}$ are similar (see Section \ref{sec:NRSI_by_high_energy_tail}).}, are small.
-To resolve these issues, we use different pitch-angle distributions of CRs in the upstream layers, which is reasonable for more anisotropic higher-energy CRs in the farther layers.
+Secondly, the saturated magnetic fields in farther layers are small.
+To resolve these issues, we use different pitch-angle distributions of CRs in the upstream layers.
+We implement more conical distributions for higher-energy CRs in farther layers.
+This is reasonable for more anisotropic high-energy CRs away from the shock.
 This anisotropy produces a larger CR drift speed $v_d$ and a larger mean momentum $p_d$.
 Thus, the growth is faster, and the saturated field is larger.